Samsung/tizen-docs/docs/application/dotnet/guides/app-management/application-launcher.md

             };
 ```

 10. The [PackageManager.GetPackages()](/package-manager.md) is used to obtain all installed packages.
-Each package may contains several applications.
-Because of that `pkg.GetApplications()` is used. `ApplicationInfo` object is used to filter apps which should be displayed.
-In this case `NUIApplicationLauncher`, app with no icon or app with `IsNoDisplay` parameter will not be inserted into `appGrid`:
+Each package may contain several applications.
+Hence, `pkg.GetApplications()` is used. `ApplicationInfo` object is used to filter apps that must be displayed.
+In this case, `NUIApplicationLauncher` app with no icon or app with `IsNoDisplay` parameter will not be inserted into `appGrid`:

 ```csharp
             IEnumerable<Package> packageList = PackageManager.GetPackages();